 Also each time your child reads Miss Trayte will award them with 2 dojos!

-Please make sure you write in your child's partnership diary each time they read so Miss Trayte and Miss Wescott can see that they have read.
+Please make sure you write in your child's partnership diary each time they read so Miss Trayte, Miss Wescott and Mrs F can see that they have read.

 Thank you for your support with the homework.